 Spiced with ginger and clove, lime and almond, falernum can appear either as a sweet liqueur (usually around 11 percent ABV) or a non-alcoholic syrup.
 It might not have the name recognition of orgeat or the leading-lady status of rum, but even a barspoon lends something intriguing and inimitable to a cocktail.
-This version, from DC bartender Adam Bernbach, sticks to the classic template and opts for the infusion of overproof rum for a longer shelf life.
+This version, created by D.C. bartender Adam Bernbach for a central European-skewed drink, eschews almond altogether and calls on overproof rum for a longer shelf life.

 Yield: Approximately 3 cups

 - 8 ounces rum, overproof (preferably Hart's 151)

 - 40 cloves, whole

 - 3 ounces ginger, peeled and diced

 - 1 batch rich simple syrup (see Editor's Note)

 - Mix rum, cloves, lime zest, ginger and nutmeg together in a sealed container, and let sit for 24 hours.